z/xonotic-server-info-page/README.md

 #### Quick Start

 1. Fork this repository
-2. Edit `config/site.js` with your server information (this can be generated with the GUI)
+2. Edit `config/site.js` with your server information (this can be generated with the GUI and exported as a zip)
 3. Edit `config/manifest.js` to define your map list and link to blog posts
 4. To write blog posts, add markdown files to `resources/data/blog`, be sure to include them explicitly in `config/manifest.js`